wrex/rexs.tips/content/en/guitar/tests/_index.md

     title: "Sample focus list"
 ---

-## Background
+## Introduction

+This page documents my personal (and evolving) practice system.

+Don't let the length of this page make you think the system is at all complicated (I'm just being thorough).
+I've learned that I'll eventually give up on any system that isn't dirt simple.

+My system mostly depends on just two things:

+1. A [library of individual exercises]({{< ref "guitar/tests/compact-test-listing.md" >}}) stored on my computer (and published to this site).

+2. A collection of hand-written index cards for reviewing and taking notes during a practice session.
+The card collection includes:

+    * One card with my `focus list` (the five or fewer exercises I'm currently practicing)
+    * Several additional cards with notes from previous practice sessions (some sorted, some unsorted)
+    * Several blank notes in the back for notes for this session.

-My system for practicing continues to evolve.
-I'm trying to make it as simple as possible (and no simpler, to paraphrase Einstein).
-In particular, I strongly prefer a pen and paper for taking notes during practice, and want to avoid a computer keyboard if at all possible (far too much opportunity for distraction).
+Personally, I **strongly** prefer a pen and paper for taking notes during practice.
+I want to avoid a computer keyboard if at all possible (far too much opportunity for distraction).
+But I frequently need to link to videos, audio files, neck diagrams, tablature/notation do document an individual exercise, so I maintain the `exercise library` with a computer.

+I rarely refer to the online documentation except the first time I practice a particular exercise.

+During a practice session, I write all my notes by hand on index cards.

-[Josh](mailto:josh@fretboardanatomy.com) over at [Fretboard Anatomy](https://fretboardanatomy.com) gave me some great ideas recently that have utterly transformed my practice system.
-He turned me on to the [Zettelkasten](https://www.lesswrong.com/posts/NfdHG6oHBJ8Qxc26s/the-zettelkasten-method-1) system of note-taking.
+[Josh](mailto:josh@fretboardanatomy.com) over at [Fretboard Anatomy](https://fretboardanatomy.com) gave me most of the ideas that led to this system.
+In particular, many of the exercises documented here are slightly modified versions of drills that he taught me.
+He also turned me on to the [Zettelkasten](https://www.lesswrong.com/posts/NfdHG6oHBJ8Qxc26s/the-zettelkasten-method-1) system of note-taking.

-This page explains how to _use_ the system.
-Please see [how to practice]({{< ref "guitar/Fundamentals/how-to-practice" >}}) for the motivation behind the system.
+## Exercise sessions

+I distinguish between a given day's _practice session_ (typically thirty to ninety minutes in my case) and individual _exercise-sessions_ within that are usually much shorter.

-Note that in the real world, _everybody's_ "practice" sessions usually comprise short bursts of true, focused _practice_ interspersed with bits of noodling/playing, getting coffee, searching for something you saw online, etc.
+In the real world, _everybody's_ "practice" sessions usually comprise a few short bursts of true, focused _practice_ interspersed with bits of noodling/playing, trying to find your blasted tuner, getting coffee, searching for something you saw online, etc.

-The system described here tracks individual, focused, "_exercise-sessions_."
+The system described here tracks individual, focused, "_exercise-sessions_" within a day's practice, not the total wall-clock time you spent in your practice area.

 Each exercise-session a short, focused burst of effort, typically five to twenty minutes long.
 You'll often work through more than one during a single day's practice.

-Don't feel bad about in-between time spent noodling and goofing around, though.
-It's important to enjoy your practice time, and you _need_ recovery time between practice sessions.
-But there is absolutely no point in tracking "between" time.
+Don't feel bad about time spent noodling and goofing around, though.
+It's important to enjoy your practice time, and you'll _need_ recovery time between exercise-sessions.

 ## The rules